sgomber/monotonic-neural-networks/README.md

 # Methodology

-We implement the Point-wise monotonic loss approach by Gupta et. al. [1].
+To achieve monotonicity while trainings DNNs, we implement the Point-wise monotonic loss approach by Gupta et. al. [1].
 Please refer to [monotonic-training.py](src/monotonic-training.py) for the implementation.
 The method ```monotonicity_enforcing_loss``` has the main logic to compute the monotonicity based loss.
-This can either be imported and used while creating models, or can be on pre-compiled models using the steps mentioned below.
+This can either be imported and used while creating your custom models, or can be directly used with pre-compiled models using the steps mentioned below.

 # Installation

-1. Basic Installations: Install `python` >= 3.8.3, Install `pip` >= 20.1.1
+1. Install `python` >= 3.8.3, Install `pip` >= 20.1.1
-2. Setting up a virtual environment:
+2. Set up the virtual environment
     ```
     pip3 install virtualenv
     python3 -m venv monotonic-nn
     source monotonic-nn/bin/activate
     ```
-3. Install needed packages:
+3. Install needed packages
     ```
     pip install pandas keras tensorflow
     ```
 # Usage

-1. Create a configuration file (like one here: [configurations/boston_house_pricing.json](configurations/boston_house_pricing.json).
+1. Create a configuration file (like the one present here: [configurations/boston_house_pricing.json](configurations/boston_house_pricing.json)).

     ```json
     {